Dilbeek: 16th century until now

-The area's parishes belonged to the see of Cambrai until 1559, when they were placed under the administration of the Archbishop of Mechelen.
+The area's parishes belonged to the see of Cambrai until 1559 when they were placed under the administration of the Archbishop of Mechelen.
 Also in the 16th century, Dilbeek, Itterbeek and Sint-Martens-Bodegem were placed under the local rule of the Lords of Gaasbeek.
 The following decades were marked by the wars that opposed Catholics and Protestants, which resulted in the ruin of the Abbey of Groot-Bijgaarden.
-The final dismantlement and sale of the buildings took place during the French regime in the 1790s.
+The final dismantlement and sale of the buildings occurred during the French regime in the 1790s.